alces-software/alces-job/UserGuide.md

 #### No Sudo Ruby install with mise.

-This is specifically for bash terminals on alma linux, for downloading when sudo is not avalible, first to download run:
+This is specifically for bash terminals on alma linux, for downloading when sudo is not available, first to download run:

 ```sh
 $ curl https://mise.run/bash | sh